BrunoLadiv/TheOdinProject/20-cv-application-react/README.md

 # Odin Academy CV Builder
 ![screenshot](./public/ss.png)

-This project is a CV (Curriculum Vitae) builder developed as part of the curriculum at Odin Academy.
+This project is a CV (Curriculum Vitae) builder developed as part of the curriculum at Odin Project.
 It utilizes React and `useReducer` to manage state efficiently.
 The CV builder allows users to create and customize their CVs in a user-friendly interface.

 ## Table of Contents
 - [Technologies](#technologies)